awsdocs/aws-doc-sdk-examples/python/example_code/greengrass/README.md

-These code examples are primarily code snippets that are used in the [AWS Iot Greengrass developer guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) are not intended to be used out of context.
+These code examples are primarily code snippets that are used in the [AWS Iot Greengrass developer guide](https://docs.aws.amazon.com/greengrass/latest/developerguide/what-is-gg.html) and are not intended to be used out of context.

 ## Prerequisites